atlas-devel/atlas-devel/README.md

 ## About Me

-I'm a **Software Engineer** focused on building practical, reliable, and user-oriented software.
+I'm a **Software Engineer and problem solver** who enjoys turning real-world problems into practical software solutions.

-My work spans **full-stack web development, backend engineering, AI-powered applications, and software automation**.
-I primarily work with JavaScript and TypeScript ecosystems while also developing with **Go** for backend and systems-oriented applications.
+My work spans **full-stack development, backend engineering, AI-powered applications, and software automation**.
+I work primarily with JavaScript and TypeScript ecosystems while also developing with **Go** for backend and systems-oriented applications.

-I'm interested in the intersection of **software engineering, artificial intelligence, and cybersecurity**, with a particular interest in penetration testing and understanding how systems can be built and secured.
+I care about more than just writing code.
+I enjoy understanding a problem from the ground up, designing a solution around the people who experience it, and building software that can make that experience simpler and more effective.

+One area I'm particularly interested in is solving problems within the **rental and property management space**, where I've been working on technology aimed at making interactions between landlords and renters more structured, transparent, and accessible.

-I'm also a **Co-Founder at 9call**, where I collaborate with a team to turn ideas into software products and technology solutions.
+I'm also a **Co-Founder at 9call**, collaborating with a team to transform ideas into software products and technology solutions.

-I value continuous improvement, thoughtful engineering, and building software with a purpose.
+Alongside software engineering, I'm interested in **cybersecurity and penetration testing**, with a focus on understanding how systems work and how they can be better secured.

 > **I invest in who I'm becoming, so I can build what I once wished existed.**